 Note that Oregon's indication of contingent assurance regarding returning an accurate and timely eligibility result for all BHP applicants is with respect to timeliness, not accuracy.
-Oregon will rely on the ONE system to develop the BHP eligibility system, which will ensure accuracy.
+Oregon relies on the ONE system used to determine Medicaid eligibility to also determine BHP eligibility.